georgefikri/youtube-listing/README.md

+# YouTube Videos listing Description

+- This is a simple youtube clone app.
+It uses the YouTube API to search and list videos.
+It is built with React JS and Typescript.
+- It is responsive and mobile friendly.
+It is a good example of how to use the YouTube API with React JS and Typescript.
+- It is also a good example of how to use the context api with React JS and Typescript.

-# youtube listing
+# YouTube Videos listing Technologies/Features

-- context api / react js
+- Context api / react js
-- typescript
+- Typescript
-- listing videos
+- Listing Videos
-- search videos
+- Search Videos
-- responsive
+- Responsive

 # API